Credit Cards Travel Credit Cards

 The Chase Sapphire Preferred does not include airport lounge access as a benefit.
 To receive a Priority Pass Select membership from Chase, you'd need to upgrade to the Chase Sapphire Reserve®.

-Frequent travelers might opt for the Amex Platinum because of its airport lounge access, Global Entry or TSA PreCheck application fee reimbursement, and automatic hotel elite status, as well as a slew of other premium benefits.
-(Note that select benefits require enrollment.)
+Comparing such different cards is no easy feat.
+Frequent travelers might opt for the Amex Platinum because of its airport lounge access, automatic hotel elite status, and lucrative statement credits.

 Current Offer